 - Family Educational Rights and Privacy Act (FERPA)

 - Career Services

 - Financial Aid and Tuition

 - And much more!

 To attend Family Orientation, your student can sign you up when he or she signs up to attend Orientation.
-There is a limit of two family members per student and a $30 program fee for each family member attending.
-This will be billed to the student's account.
+There is a limit of two family members per student.
 Family Orientation is optional for family members, but strongly encouraged.